Skip to Main Content

 The University of North Florida is committed to the student-athlete and their graduation.
 Student-athletes are required to meet with their major specific advisor every semester.
 It is the student-athlete’s responsibility to become familiar and follow all policies and procedures governing completion of the degree program in which the student is registered.

 Student-athletes are encouraged to develop close ties to both their assigned Athletic Academic Coordinator and Major Advisor.
 It is important to note that each student-athlete is solely responsible for becoming familiar with all policies and procedures governing completion of the degree program in which the student is registered.
-All student-athletes will be expected to review and understand their Degree Evaluation and notify Athletic Academic Coordinator of major change.
+All student-athletes will be expected to review and understand their Degree Evaluation and notify Athletic Academic Coordinator of major changes.

 Registering for Classes